 - There is a heart-like button for approval, but no request changes button.
 Instead, you can assign tasks right in the review tool.

 - Everything was great until I uploaded the second version of the picture I’ve chosen and started looking for some tool to compare them.
 Well, the thing is that there is none!
 Check the screenshot above.
-When you switch to versioning mode in the review tool, a version panel slides from downside the screen showing the versions you already have.
-Except from the upload button, there are two greyed-out buttons to the left – Two-Up and Overlay with “coming soon” marks in brackets.
-Apparently, these are the compare regimes to-be, but it is weird that there has been none yet.
+When you switch to versioning mode in the review tool, a version panel slides from the downside screen showing the versions you already have.
+Except for the upload button, there are two greyed-out buttons to the left – Two-Up and Overlay with “coming soon” marks in brackets.
+Apparently, these are the compare regimes to be, but it is weird that there has been none yet.
 That was the reason I thought the tool must be very young.
+The “Coming soon” thing has been there since 2019 at least and still is there in 2022, so and don’t think the project is getting any development since their blog and release notes were not updated since 2020.

 The Pros and Cons of CageApp

-- Pros: nice interface, life-time free offer for freelancers, video format support, Slack integration.
+- Pros: nice interface, lifetime free offer for freelancers.

-- Cons: registration of external reviewers, no compare modes, weak auditing functions.
+- Cons: registration of external reviewers, no compare modes, weak auditing functions, no additional review tool instruments, the development stalled back in 2020.

 CageApp vs Approval Studio: comparison table